 - support national ongoing monitoring of the criminal history records of workers with clearances

-- mean employers across the country can go to one place to sponsor applications and verify the clearances of prospective workers, without needing to contact individual states and territories’ worker screening units
+- mean NDIS providers across the country can go to one place to sponsor applications and verify the clearances of prospective workers, without needing to contact individual states and territories’ worker screening units

 The NDIS Worker Screening Database will commence operation as the NDIS Worker Screening Check is rolled out in each state and territory.
 Information about how to access and use the NDIS Worker Screening Database will be available closer to release.